 Claire Coughlan, reporter, is a writer and journalist based in Ireland, where she regularly contributes reviews and features to the books pages of the Sunday Independent.
 She also works as a freelance consultant for the Inkwell Group, Ireland's leading publishing consultancy and literary scout.
 Over the course of 14 years as a journalist, Claire has written about books and interviewed authors for publications and sites such as Irish Tatler, the Herald and Writing.ie.
 She is currently writing a novel.

-David Roche, executive chairman of BookBrunch, is non-exec chairman of the London Book Fair and chair of New Writing North.
+David Roche, non-executive chair of BookBrunch, is also non-executive chair of the London Book Fair and chair of New Writing North.
 He runs his own consultancy, David Roche Enterprises Ltd, and has also acted as the literary agent for a few select authors.
 He has his first book due out later this year with Unbound.

 Roche has worked at the highest level in both retail and publishing as ceo of Borders & Books etc., product director of both Waterstones and HMV, and most recently as group sales and marketing director of HarperCollins.
 He has also been President of the Booksellers Association and a Trustee of BookTrust.